About Refugee Relief

 Here's one story of why our mission matters...

-James and his family thought moving out of the refugee camp and closer to the city would bring the possibility of work and a better life.
+James and his family thought moving out of a refugee camp in Uganda and closer to the city would bring the possibility of work and a better life.
 So far, those hopes haven’t materialized.

 James hasn’t been to school in about a year.
 His mother hasn’t found work.
 And she has to travel 57 miles each way to get UN food rations from the camp so they can eat.
 His father is gone.